Allan Octavian Hume: Indian National Congress

 The idea of the Indian National Union took shape and Hume initially had some support from Lord Dufferin for this, although the latter wished to have no official link to it.
 Dufferin's support was short-lived and in some of his letters he went so far as to call Hume an "idiot", "arch-impostor", and "mischievous busy-body."
 Dufferin's successor Lansdowne refused to have any dialogue with Hume.
 Other supporters in England included James Caird (who had also clashed with Lytton over the management of famine in India) and John Bright.
 Hume also founded an Indian Telegraph Union to fund the transfer of news of Indian matters to newspapers in England and Scotland without interference from British Indian officials who controlled telegrams sent by Reuters.
 It has been suggested that the idea of the congress was originally conceived in a private meeting of seventeen men after a Theosophical Convention held at Madras in December 1884 but no evidence exists.
 Hume took the initiative, and it was in March 1885, when a notice was first issued to convene the first Indian National Union to meet at Poona the following December.

 He attempted to increase the Congress base by bringing in more farmers, townspeople and Muslims between 1886 and 1887 and this created a backlash from the British, leading to backtracking by the Congress.
 Hume was disappointed when Congress opposed moves to raise the age of marriage for Indian girls and failed to focus on issues of poverty.
-Some Indian princes did not like the idea of democracy and some organizations like the United Indian Patriotic Association went about trying to undermine the Congress by showing it as an organization with a seditious character.
+Some Indian princes did not like the idea of democracy and some organisations like the United Indian Patriotic Association went about trying to undermine the Congress by showing it as an organisation with a seditious character.
 There was also major rifts along religious lines within the Congress on issues such as the Age of Consent Bill.
 In 1892, he tried to get the members to act, warning of a violent agrarian revolution but this only outraged the British establishment and frightened the Congress leaders.
 Disappointed by the continued lack of Indian leaders willing to work for the cause of national emancipation, Hume left India in 1894.

 Many Anglo-Indians were against the idea of the Indian National Congress.
 The press in India tended to look upon it negatively, so much so that Hume is said to have held a very low opinion of journalists even later in life.
 A satirical work on native rule, India in 1983, published (anonymously but thought to be written by T. Hart Davies) in 1888 included a character derisively called "A. O. Humebogue".

-The organizers of the 27th session of the Indian National Congress at Bankipur (26–28 December 1912) recorded their "profound sorrow at the death of Allan Octavian Hume, C.B., father and founder of the Congress, to whose lifelong services, rendered at rare self-sacrifice, India feels deep and lasting gratitude, and in whose death the cause of Indian progress and reform sustained irreparable loss."
+The organisers of the 27th session of the Indian National Congress at Bankipur (26–28 December 1912) recorded their "profound sorrow at the death of Allan Octavian Hume, C.B., father and founder of the Congress, to whose lifelong services, rendered at rare self-sacrifice, India feels deep and lasting gratitude, and in whose death the cause of Indian progress and reform sustained irreparable loss."